 That’s exactly what Mark did.
 The father and avid golfer was still enjoying a successful career in landscaping.
 He loves entertaining family and friends and travels to Italy often with his wife, Kathie.
 He has a self-proclaimed passion for Italian cooking, too, making all of his pasta and sauces from scratch.

 Three years after his first incident, Mark was on a yearly camping trip with friends when he began feeling lightheaded and a little short of breath.
 Upon returning home, he went to a previously scheduled follow-up appointment with Dr. Wolinsky that included a PET (positron emission tomography) scan.
 Cardiac PET scanning is the most accurate form of stress testing for coronary artery disease.
 Not only can the scan demonstrate jeopardized areas of the heart, but the test also can measure absolute blood flow reserve though each of the three main coronary arteries.
-This is test can define those patients at highest risk and need to undergoing coronary.
+This test can define those patients at high risk and who need to undergoing coronary artery bypass surgery (CABG).

 “When I got home that evening, Dr. Wolinsky called and told me he didn’t like the way the scans looked,” Mark says.
 “He said the blockages had gotten worse.”